Skip to content

 Duplicate protection

 Before saving a new campaign, the assistant checks your idea against the team’s campaigns in Backlog, Planning, Live, and Analysing.
-It compares by meaning, not exact wording, so it still catches a rephrased version of an existing idea.
+It compares by meaning, not exact wording, so it still catches a rephrased version of an existing idea, and it reads the target page from each campaign’s hypothesis (the first web address it contains).

 A duplicate means the same change to the same target page or asset.
 Campaigns that only share a category or channel are not duplicates: two SEO campaigns aimed at different pages can both run.

-Scheduled agent runs get the same check.
-An agent proceeds past it only when every flagged campaign targets a different page from its proposal, and it notes which page each match targets.
-If any match targets the same page, it moves on to a different opportunity.
+The same check runs in chat, in scheduled agent runs, and when a connected MCP client such as Claude Desktop or Cursor creates a campaign.
+A scheduled agent run proceeds past flagged campaigns only when every one targets a different page from its proposal, noting which page each match targets.
+If any match targets the same page, the agent moves on to a different opportunity.

 Scoring